-Each award of PSUs is allocated evenly into three tranches, with each tranche having a one-year performance period and the entire award having a three-year vesting period.
+To reinforce the long-term nature of the PSU awards and to reward performance and the execution of our long-term growth goals, at the time of grant the performance metrics and goals for each performance period of the award are established.
+Specifically, each award of PSUs is allocated evenly into three tranches, with each tranche having a one-year performance period and the entire award having a three-year vesting period.
 When the award vests at the end of the applicable three-year period, the number of shares of stock issuable, if any, will depend on the degree of achievement of corporate performance metrics for each year within the three-year performance period.
-Based on the degree to which we achieve the performance metrics, an executive may earn between 0% to 200% of the number of PSUs allocated to each tranche of his award.
+Based on the degree to which we achieve the performance metrics, an executive may earn between 0% to 200% of the number of PSUs allocated to each tranche of his or her award.

-Threshold, target, stretch and maximum goals are established for the corporate performance metrics for each year in the three-year performance period at or before the time of grant of the PSUs, and our actual performance against those metrics determines the number of shares that will be issuable in respect of the PSUs when the awards vest.
+Threshold, target, stretch and maximum goals are established for the corporate performance metrics for each tranche in the three-year performance period at or before the time of grant of the PSUs.
+In November 2017, at the time it approved the grant of PSU awards, the Committee established the performance metrics and goals for the fiscal 2018, fiscal 2019 and fiscal 2020 performance periods of these awards, based on the Company's long range plan and expectations for the Company's earnings growth and performance over that three-year period.
+Setting metrics in this way serves to both reinforce the long-term nature of these awards and to incentivize our leaders to achieve incrementally more challenging goals for each fiscal year included in the award.
+Our actual performance against those goals determines the number of shares that will be issuable in respect of the PSUs when the awards vest.
 The payout for performance between performance levels is interpolated on a straight-line basis.
 The financial metrics used to measure corporate performance are adjusted EPS, with an 80% weighting, and adjusted RONA, with a 20% weighting.

-To reinforce the capital allocation goal of returning a substantial portion of discretionary free cash flow to shareholders under our new Advancing the Core strategy, for PSUs granted in or after November 2016, dividend equivalent payments are made in cash in respect of PSUs that are earned based on the achievement of applicable performance metrics, but that have not vested based on time, when and if dividends are declared and paid on the Company's common stock.
+To reinforce the capital allocation goal of returning a substantial portion of discretionary free cash flow to shareholders under our Advancing the Core strategy, for PSUs granted in or after November 2016, dividend equivalent payments are made in cash in respect of PSUs that are earned based on the achievement of applicable performance metrics, but that have not vested based on time, when and if dividends are declared and paid on the Company's common stock.
 The objective of providing such dividend equivalent payments is to help focus our executives on, and to reward them for, managing the business so as to produce cash that is capable of being distributed to shareholders in the form of a dividend.
 Dividend equivalents also mirror the income generation associated with stock ownership.